sb53systems/G-Code-Flow-Temperature-Controller/README.md

 This script is not intended to be a definitive solution as I think integrating this concept into the Slicers will be more effective.

-I think this will be the future of 3D printing, I encourage you to test and develop it, with the hope that it will be integrated into Slicers.
+I think this will be the future of 3D printing, I encourage you to test, share and develop it, with the hope that equivalent solutions will be integrated into the Slicers.

 # Latest Release
 [SB53 G-Code Flow/Temperature Controller V1.1 Beta (updated September 8 2024)](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1Beta)